-Once the 10 day period has expired, the contract may be formally awarded to the successful supplier.
-Contract documentation will then be drawn up for signatures.
+Once the 10-day period has expired, the contract may be formally awarded to the successful supplier.
+Contract documentation with the days drawn up for signatures.
+Reviewed April 2021, amended under delegation May 2022

 If the decision is challenged the Council will immediately inform Procurement Lincolnshire for advice.